Let’s Talk Tummy Time

 There is no such thing as too early to start tummy time.

-You can start tummy time as soon as your baby is born.
+Your baby can benefit from tummy time as soon as they’re born.

 Why Do Babies Dislike Tummy Time?